-III.
+- III.
 We are satisfied that everyone with whom we spoke agrees in principle with decommissioning.
-There are differences on timing and context of decommissioning - indeed it is those differences which led to the creation of this Body - but they should not be allowed to obscure the nearly universal support which exists for decommissioning.

-IV.
-With respect to the first of the specific questions contained in paragraph seven of the Communique, the modalities of decommissioning, we recommend the following principles, recognizing that specific details would have to be determined by the parties themselves through negotiation:
+There are differences on timing and context of decommissioning indeed it is those differences which led to the creation of this Body but they should not be allowed to obscure the nearly universal support which exists for decommissioning. - IV.
+With respect to the first of the specific questions contained in paragraph seven of the Communique, the modalities of decommissioning, we recommend the following principles, which we believe would be acceptable to all parties that would participate in the negotiations.
+The specific details would have to be determined by the parties themselves through negotiation.